boostercloud/booster/docs/chapters/03_booster-architecture.md

-> **Note**: The `entityID` method must always return the same value for the same event's instance.
+> [!NOTE] The `entityID` method must always return the same value for the same event's instance.
 Otherwise, the result of the entity reduction will be unpredictable.

-###  Events naming convention
+##  Events naming convention

 As with commands, you can name events in any way you want, depending on your application's domain.
 However, we recommend you to choose short sentences written in past tense because events are facts that have happened and can't be changed.
 Some event names would be: